State of the Special Education Profession

 CEC's State of the Special Education Profession Survey Report is a groundbreaking survey of more than 1,460 special education teachers, commissioned by the CEC Pioneers Division and supported by CEC.

 The results of this survey provide a current snapshot of the state of the profession and serve as a data-driven

-foundation for CEC leadership activities in public policy, professional development, and development of standards.
+foundation for CEC leadership activities in public policy, standards, and professional development.

-- The need for systems-support for delivering special education.
+- The need for systems-support in delivering special education

 Special thanks to the authors and co-chairs of the State of the Profession Workgroup, Drs.
 Susan A. Fowler, Mary Ruth B. Coleman, and William K. Bogdan for their leadership and dedication to this important work.